pierrelefevre/gasket/README.md

 ### [Read more on the website](https://gskt.dev)

 ## Overview
-Gasket is a software project aiming to simplify the process of transcoding live streams in Kubernetes.
+gasket is a software project aiming to simplify the process of transcoding live streams in Kubernetes.
 It is the result of a thesis project and is currently in the early stages of development.
 The project is being developed by [Pierre Le Fevre](https://github.com/pierrelefevre).

 <img src="./docs/src/architecture-diagram.svg" alt="gasket architecture diagram" class="py-10 w-full" />